sv0/-docker-django-wiki/README.md

 On Travis CI the build is triggered each month, then all recent versions of Django Wiki are built.
 Already existing docker tags are not overwritten.
 The build is also triggered on-commit.
 Snapshot version is made from master branch, and is always a latest master, can be unstable.

+To release a bugfix version and REBUILD EXISTING TAGS just add "@force-rebuild" in commit message, recent 5 tags will be rebuilt (not all in registry).

 Copyleft
 --------